 Your graphic design business could face devastating legal costs if you're accused of copyright infringement or plagiarism.
 Business insurance provides financial protection from lawsuits, theft, injuries, and accidents.
 Some policies may be required by state law, clients, or a lease agreement.

-These policies provide coverage for common risks faced by graphic designers.
+These insurance policies cover common risks faced by graphic designers and commercial artists.

 A general liability policy covers accidents that injure a client or damage their property.
 Bundle it with commercial property insurance in a business owner’s policy (BOP) to save money.

 Professional liability coverage pays legal defense costs related to work mistakes or copyright infringement.
 It's also referred to as media liability insurance or errors and omissions insurance.